-A second vaccine was approved for use in the UK on 30th December.
-This is called ChAdOx1-S, developed by the University of Oxford and AstraZeneca (sometimes called 'the Oxford vaccine').
+A second vaccine was approved for use in the UK on 30th December 2020.
+This is called ChAdOx1-S, developed by the University of Oxford and AstraZeneca (sometimes called 'the Oxford vaccine' or 'the AstraZeneca vaccine').

 All of these vaccines give very high protection against severe COVID-19.
 They have been through a rigorous approval process to make sure they are safe and effective.

-- Staff and residents of care homes for older people
+- People living in residential care homes for older adults

 Priority group 6 includes adult household contacts of immunosuppressed individuals.
 The JCVI (Joint Committee on Vaccination and Immunisation) recommendation to vaccinate adult household contacts aims to reduce the risk of infection in the immunosuppressed by vaccinating those most likely to transmit to them.

 - GP practices will identify those who are severely immunosuppressed.

 - GP practices should write to inform these people that their adult household contacts are eligible to receive the COVID-19 vaccination.